aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ---

-## Weeks 9 & 10: Making the agent prove what it says
+## Weeks 9 & 10: making the agent prove what it says

 ### The agent made up a number

-I asked it what k-point spacing to use for a silicon relaxation, and it told me.
+I asked the agent what k-point spacing to use for a silicon relaxation, and it told me.
 The number looked completely reasonable.
 However, it had come from nowhere: no tool had returned it, and the documentation search had not been called.

-A wrong number here is not a wrong sentence.
-It configures a calculation that then runs for hours and produces something quietly incorrect.
+A wrong number here configures a calculation that then runs for hours and produces something quietly incorrect.

 My first fix was to add a line to the system prompt telling the agent never to state a value it had not retrieved.
 I tested it five times and it ignored the instruction five times.

-So the check moved out of the prompt and into code that runs after the answer is written ([#48](https://github.com/aiidateam/aiida-agents/pull/48)).
+So the check moved out of the prompt and into code that runs after the answer is written ([aiida-agents#48](https://github.com/aiidateam/aiida-agents/pull/48)).
 Every reply is now scanned for numbers carrying a unit, written as a percentage, or sitting in a sentence that names a simulation parameter.
-Anything that appears in no tool output gets flagged in the terminal before the user reads the answer.
+Anything that appears in no tool output is flagged in the terminal underneath the answer, before anyone acts on it.
 The detector is deliberately narrow, because a warning that fires on correct answers is one people learn to scroll past.

 ### One question, several specialists